-Beginning in Autumn Quarter 2015, the College of Education Writing Center will be staffed by graduate tutors from the Odegaard Writing & Research Center (OWRC) - many of whom are College of Education students.
+The College of Education Writing Center will be staffed by graduate tutors from the Odegaard Writing & Research Center (OWRC) - many of whom are College of Education students.
 OWRC tutors receive extensive and ongoing training and also have strong networks with other writing tutors around campus.
 We look forward to this productive new partnership.

 The College of Education offers writing support to Education students at all levels.
 The Writing Center is staffed by graduate student tutors with training and experience helping students learn the skills needed for good writing.

 The Writing Center is located in 207 Miller Hall (across from the elevator on the fourth floor).
 The phone number is (206) 685-4093.

 Scheduling an Appointment

 Sign up here to schedule time with a writing tutor in 207 Miller Hall.

 If none of the times listed for Miller Hall fit your schedule, you can also schedule time with a tutor in the OWRC's main location (Odegaard Library room 121).

 - Undergraduate students can visit the OWRC's main location for brief consultations, Monday-Wednesday 10:30am - 7:30pm, Friday from 9:00am - 4:30pm, and Sunday from 12:00pm - 9:00pm.

 - Graduate students can take advantage of writing consultation in the Allen Library Research Commons.
 Each quarter hours are updated based on tutor availability.

 The Writing Center can work with you to: